dman-os/isis_bevy/DEVDOC.md

 #  IN SPACE IN SPACESHIP DEVDOCS

-WORLD TO LOCAL - inverse transformation you idiot!
+- WORLD TO LOCAL - inverse transformation you idiot!
+- DON'T TRUST DOCUMENTATION.
+IT's ALL STALE!

 ## TODO

+- [ ] Engine config change notifications
+- [ ] Replace `expect` with `unwrap`
+- [ ] Consider a bottom up approach to the minds.
+More complexity at the boid layer.
+- [ ] BUG: added implies changed!

 - [ ] Surmount technical hurdles
 - [ ] Refine loop